Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Cost-effective at scale

-At 100K pages per month, Firecrawl costs $83 versus Tavily's pay-as-you-go pricing.
+At 100K pages per month, Firecrawl costs $83 versus Tavily's pay-as-you-go pricing, making it the more affordable choice for high-volume extraction.
 Firecrawl's Standard plan gives you 100K credits for $83, while Tavily charges $0.008 per credit.

 Built for extraction